Adri1C/scrap-mechanic-blueprint-import-export/README.md

 ## Requirements

 - A working version of *Scrap Mechanic* (on *Steam*)
-- Text editor (that can preserve file encoding and line separator) for Windows, the native notepad or [Notepad++](https://notepad-plus-plus.org/downloads/) are good choice.
+- Text editor (that can preserve file encoding and line separator) for Windows, the native notepad or [Notepad++](https://notepad-plus-plus.org/downloads/) are good choices.

 ## Implementing the commands